Blooming Marvelous! Cars That Share Names with Flowers

 by Sarah Lomas

-It’s time for the annual RHS Chelsea Flower Show, showcasing some of best floral and garden displays in the country.
-But what’s that got to do with cars, I hear you ask?!
-Well there are quite a few cars that share their names with various flowers and plants.
-Whether they were purposely named after flowers or have other origins, here are some of those cars with blooming marvelous names.
+It’s National Gardening Week, but what’s that got to do with cars, I hear you ask?!
+Well, there are quite a few cars that share their names with various flowers and plants.
+Whether they were purposely named after flowers or have other origins, here are some of those cars with blooming marvellous names.

-Ok, so not technically a flower but flowers have leafs!
-The Nissan Leaf is the best-selling highway-capable electric car in history, with more than 250,000 sold worldwide as of December 2016.
+Ok, so not technically a flower, but flowers have leaves!
 The name Leaf is actually a backronym for “leading environmentally-friendly affordable family car” and lends itself nicely to its environmental credentials.

 A small family car manufactured in The Netherlands between 1961 and 1967, the Daf Daffodil was eventually taken off the market when Daf was bought by Volvo.
 You may assume the name was inspired by “flower power” of the 1960’s, however, that’s not the case.
 The Daf Daffodil was a combination of the words Daf and Krokodil, Dutch for crocodile inspired by the look of the front of the car which reflected the face of a crocodile.